 The rotation values are used during kinematic alignment.
-The rotation is used to transform the vehicle frame attitude estimates from GPS into the SPAN frame of the IMU during the kinematic alignment.
-If you use the APPLYVEHICLEBODYROTATION command on page 65, the reported attitude in INSPVA or INSATT will be in the vehicle frame; otherwise, the reported attitude will be in the SPAN frame.
+The rotation is used to transform the vehicle frame attitude estimates from GPS into the SPAN frame of the IMU during kinematic alignment.

 The uncertainty values report the accuracy of the angular offsets.